polkadot-api/polkadot-api/packages/scale-ts/README.md

 Basically, what we want to do is to instantiate our class using the result of a `Tuple` and then, using a function that takes the instance of our class and returns the values that must be encoded, return the Codec for the class.

-It goes without saying that this function could have other or more overloads, of course, but this is just an example.
+It goes without saying that this function could have more overloads, of course, but this is just an example.

 What's very difficult about creating a function like this is to get the types right, but let's not shy away from it.